National Police Agency Security Bureau

 The National Police Agency Security Bureau (警察庁警備局, Keisatsu-chō Keibi-kyoku) is a bureau of the National Police Agency in charge of national-level internal security affairs.

 It supervises the Security Bureau and the Public Security Bureau of the Tokyo Metropolitan Police Department, and Security departments of other Prefectural police headquarters for those issues.

 The current chief of the Security Bureau is Hiroki Tsutsui.

 Organization

+The NPA SB is located at Central Government Building No.2.

 Organization of the Security Bureau is as follows:

 Security Department

 The Security Department (警備部, Keibi-bu) is charged with internal counter-terrorism, countering cybercrime and surveillance of potentially threatening groups, organisations, and social phenomena.
 It's also tasked with providing close protection requirements to VIPs.